What Is CTEPH?

 PTE surgery is an advanced treatment for CTEPH that is offered by only a handful of hospitals in the nation, including Temple Heart and Vascular Institute.
-We have performed 200 PTE procedures to date and boast a 97% success rate overall.
+We have performed more than 250 PTE procedures to date and boast a 97% success rate overall.

 Ready for an Appointment?

 Before your first appointment, the CTEPH team will review all your medical records and tests.
 Most of our patients who meet the initial criteria for treatment — PTE surgery or balloon angioplasty — are able to have a virtual video appointment before their initial consultation.
 If you're a candidate for PTE surgery or balloon angioplasty, you will come in for a safe in-person visit with your CTEPH team to receive additional testing before surgery.